nelhage/blog.nelhage.com/content/post/profiling-the-invisible.markdown

 - Sometimes we need to organize by another axis or organizational frame than the physical stack trace.

-    A prototypical example for me is trying to profile a Python program using a C-level profiler; Typically, you’ll find that most of the runtime is spent in `_PyEval_EvalFrame`, which tells you little; instead, you need to “lift” your profile into the domain of the Python-level stack trace in order to gain useful understanding.
+    A prototypical example here is trying to profile a Python program using a C-level profiler.
+In that case, you’ll typically find that most of the runtime is spent in `_PyEval_EvalFrame`.
+True, as far as it goes, but not very useful; instead, you need to “lift” your profile into the domain of the Python-level stack trace in order to gain useful understanding.
 (This is a problem shared by some automated tools of the form “code that operates on other code,” which [I’ve discussed a bit in the past](https://buttondown.email/nelhage/archive/tracing-jits-and-coverage-guided-fuzzers/)).

 ## The interplay with expertise

-I think that Klein’s perspective on expertise gives us some useful frames to understand this situation.
+I think that Klein’s essay on expertise gives us some useful frames to understand this situation.

 Experts, especially domain experts in a particular application or programming language or framework, can often look at a profiler and “see” the answers to many of the above questions, even thought they are not literally present in the profile.